 They are, sir.

-2. On becoming a monk, thon engagest to wear a robe made of rags.\ This ordinance thou must observe to the end of life.
-Therefore the following things are superfluities :-
+2. On becoming a monk, thou engagest to wear a robe made of rags.\ This ordinance thou must observe to MASTER OF CEREMONIES .- Let the the end of life.
+Therefore the follow-

 Temples.
 Ardd'hyayogas.
 Palaces.
 Mansions.
 And caves.